NBC: Specials

-NBC holds the broadcast rights to several annual specials and award show telecasts, including the Golden Globe Awards and the Emmy Awards (which are rotated across all four major networks each year).
-Since 1953, NBC has served as the official U.S. broadcaster of the Macy's Thanksgiving Day Parade.
+NBC holds the broadcast rights to several annual specials and award show telecasts, including the Golden Globe Awards and the Primetime Emmy Awards (which are rotated across all four major networks each year).
+Since 1953, NBC has served as the official American broadcaster of the Macy's Thanksgiving Day Parade.
 CBS also carries unauthorized coverage of the Macy's parade as part of The Thanksgiving Day Parade on CBS; however, as NBC holds rights to the parade, it has exclusivity over the broadcast of Broadway and music performances appearing in the parade (CBS airs live performances separate from those seen in the parade as a result), and Macy's chose to reroute the parade in 2012 out of the view of CBS' cameras, although it continues to cover the parade.
 NBC began airing a same-day rebroadcast of the parade telecast in 2009 (replacing its annual Thanksgiving afternoon airing of Miracle on 34th Street).
 In 2007, NBC acquired the rights to the National Dog Show, which airs following the Macy's Thanksgiving Day Parade each year.

 The network also broadcasts several live-action and animated specials during the Christmas holiday season, including the 2014 debuts How Murray Saved Christmas (an animated musical adaptation of the children's book of the same name) and Elf: Buddy's Musical Christmas (a stop-motion animated special based on the 2003 live-action film Elf).

 Since 2013, the network has aired live musical adaptations with major stars in lead roles.
 Originally dismissed as a gimmick, they have proven to be rating successes, as well as a nostalgic tribute to the early days of television.
 Past adaptations include: